About Us

 History

-The process to form the Feather River Tourism Marketing District (FRTMD) began in 2013.
+The process to form the Plumas County Tourism Marketing District (FRTMD) began in 2013.
 During the first years, multiple meetings both large and small were held across the county.
 Volunteers talked individually with countless people.
 In addition, information regarding the district was on the agenda for meetings of Plumas County Board of Supervisors at least four times, with an additional three for public hearings this year.

 The intention was to engage, inform, and solicit support for an organized and sustainable approach to tourism promotion that would benefit our lodging industry and our communities.
 We met with those who were uninformed or misinformed and ultimately became enthusiastic, and those who were in opposition and remained so.
 We also sent letters and information via email and snail mail to those whose addresses we were able to obtain, on our own, as we did not have the support of such information from the county.
 We did our due diligence as best as we could as a dedicated, all volunteer group..